Covid jabs for all teenagers rejected by government’s vaccine advisers

 But its experts determined that while there was a marginal benefit to healthy 12-15 year-olds in receiving the vaccine, it was not sufficient for them to recommend universal inoculation of this age-group.

-Ministers in the UK government and devolved administrations are now to ask the UK’s four chief medical officers to conduct a review to determine whether non-health factors not assessed by the JCVI - such as the impact of lost educational time - might justify jabs for all teens.
+Ministers in the UK government and devolved administrations have now asked the UK’s four chief medical officers to conduct a review to determine whether non-health factors not assessed by the JCVI – such as the impact of lost educational time – might justify jabs for all teens.

 The review is expected to report within a few days, and comes amid mounting political pressure for teenagers to be protected from coronavirus as schools return for the autumn term in England.

-The government is understood not to be challenging the JCVI’s medical advice.
-But ministers believe that there are wider issues potentially affecting children’s well-being which lie outside the experts’ strict health remit.
+The government is not challenging the JCVI’s medical advice.
+But ministers believe that there are wider societal and educational issues potentially affecting children’s well-being which lie outside the experts’ strict health remit.
+In its report to ministers, the committee suggested that they might want to ask CMOs to explore these issues further.

-It is understood, however, that the CMOs - including Prof Chris Whitty - will not be asked to consider whether vaccinating teenagers would have a health benefit for other parts of society, by protecting older people from the risk of infection.
+It is understood that the CMOs – including Prof Chris Whitty – are not being asked to consider whether vaccinating teenagers would have a health benefit for other parts of society, by protecting older people from the risk of infection.
 The review will focus solely on the interests of the 12-15 year-olds themselves.

 Underlying health conditions which will now qualify 12-15 year-olds for the Pfizer jab include chronic heart, lung, kidney, liver and neurological problems.
+This will include children with those with sickle cell disease or type 1 diabetes.

 Previously only children in this age group with severe neurodisabilities, Down’s syndrome, immunosuppression and multiple or severe learning disabilities were able to receive the vaccine.

-As revealed in The Independent on Tuesday, the JCVI has resisted intense political pressure to clear the way for teenage jabs before schoolchildren returned to classrooms.
+The MHRA healthcare regulator has already approved the Pfizer and Moderna jabs on safety grounds for all those aged 12 and over.

-Downing Street said last week it hoped that the decision would come “as soon as possible”, and health secretary Sajid Javid wrote a newspaper article on Saturday to say it was

-clear that “offering all teenagers the jab would solidify our wall of protection”.
+Downing Street said last week it hoped that the decision would come “as soon as possible”, and health secretary Sajid Javid wrote a newspaper article on Saturday to say it was clear that “offering all teenagers the jab would solidify our wall of protection”.

-Both the NHS and schools have prepared plans to vaccinate an estimated 3.9m 12-15 year-olds and education secretary Gavin Williamson said they were “eager and ready” to get going on a programme likely to see school gyms and assembly halls turned into mass vaccine centres.
+Both the NHS and schools have prepared plans to vaccinate an estimated 3.9 million 12-15 year-olds and education secretary Gavin Williamson said they were “ready and eager” to get going on a programme likely to see school gyms and assembly halls turned into mass vaccine centres.

+Mr Javid today said he was “grateful for the expert advice that I have received from the independent JCVI”.

+But he added: “Along with health ministers across the four nations, I have today written to the chief medical officers to ask that they consider the vaccination of 12-15 year-olds from a broader perspective, as suggested by the JCVI.

 Join our new commenting forum